Kwisen/RBXTuxedo-API/README.md

 Contact: kyukyaku (discord)
 Contact: (blank) (email)

-Everyone is welcomed to make improvements to this script in issues or pull requests, Ty have a nice day!
+Everyone is free to chip in to make improvements to this script in issues or pull requests, Ty have a nice day!